auth0/auth0-vue/tutorial/vue2-api.md

 // .. other imports

 // NEW - import the audience
-import { domain, clientId, audience } from '../auth_config.json';
+import { domain, clientId, authorizationParams } from '../auth_config.json';

 // ..

 Vue.use(Auth0Plugin, {
   domain,
   clientId,
-  audience, // NEW - configure the plugin with the audience value
+  authorizationParams, // NEW - configure the plugin with the authorizationParams value
   onRedirectCallback: appState => {
     router.push(
       appState && appState.targetUrl